-Today more than ever, businesses use web-based applications for sales, marketing, accounting and other applications.
+Today more than ever, businesses use web-based applications for sales, marketing, accounting, and other applications.
 While these applications have many benefits, including the convenience of online accessibility and enhanced team collaboration; they can also expose an organization to vulnerabilities that could be leveraged to gain unauthorized access to network resources and sensitive data.
-An effective web application assessment allows for the discovery of vulnerabilities that exist in web-based applications, and provides strategies to protect the organization from breach.
+An effective web application assessment allows for the discovery of vulnerabilities that exist in web-based applications and provides strategies to protect the organization from a breach.

 Penetration Testing Demystified

 A Penetration Test is a method of evaluating the security of a computer system or network by simulating an attack by a malicious user.

 During a penetration test, the technical security firm is challenged with taking the position of an attacker to attempt a penetration via previously identified points of weakness.
 The potential entry points may have been identified either by the organization or through a previously completed vulnerability assessment.
 The penetration test will confirm the legitimacy of potential weaknesses.
 If the attack is successful, the consultant will assess the impact an information security breach could have on the organization and will present the findings along with a detailed proposal for mitigation.

 When considering a penetration test, an organization must decide whether to conduct internal testing, external testing, or a combination of both.